Hurricane Ophelia (2017): United Kingdom

 The Met Office in the United Kingdom issued the first severe weather warnings for Ophelia on 12 October, referring to the hurricane as "ex-Ophelia" in the context of the 2017–18 UK and Ireland windstorm season.
-The severe weather warning initially issued on 12 October was a yellow weather warning for wind, covering Northern Ireland, northern and western England, Wales, and southern and western Scotland, valid between 12:00 and 23:55 BST on 15 October.
+The severe weather warning initially issued on 12 October was a yellow weather warning for wind, covering Northern Ireland, western England, Wales, and southern and western Scotland, valid between 12:00 and 23:55 BST on 15 October.
 The weather warning impact matrix warned of relatively severe impacts anticipated, although with a low level of certainty so far in advance preventing the issuance of amber weather warnings initially.
-Subsequently, on 13 October, a yellow severe weather warning for wind was issued for Northern Ireland, southern Scotland and northern England, valid between 00:05 and 15:00 BST on 17 October.
-On 15 October, the weather warning for wind in Northern Ireland on 16 October was upgraded to an amber weather warning.
+Subsequently, on 13 October, a yellow severe weather warning for wind was issued for Northern Ireland, southern Scotland, western England and Wales, valid between 00:05 and 15:00 BST on 17 October.
+The weather warning for wind in Northern Ireland on 15 October was upgraded to an amber.

 The arrival of Ophelia brought Saharan dust to parts of the United Kingdom, giving the sky an orange or yellow-sepia appearance, and the sun a red or orange appearance.
 A strange 'burning' smell was also reported across Devon, also attributed to the dust, and smoke from forest fires in Portugal and Spain.
 Winds up to 115 km/h were observed in Orlock Head, County Down, at the height of the storm.
 Approximately 50,000 households lost power in Northern Ireland.
 Insurance claims from Northern Ireland, Wales, and Scotland are estimated to reach £5–10 million (US$6.6–13.3 million).